murathan519/Attitude-Determination-of-Satellite/README.md

-Look at the Scheme.PNG for the project details.
+Look at the Scheme.PNG for the summary of the project.